Samsung/tizen-docs/docs/application/web/guides/machine-learning/trainer.md

 ## Save trained model to a file

 The trained model can be saved to a file for future use.
 Let's use the `FORMAT_INI_WITH_BIN` format, which will produce two files: an `ini` file with the network structure and a binary file with the weights.
 There are more formats which can be found in [API reference](../../api/7.0/device_api/mobile/tizen/ml_trainer.html#Model::saveToFile).
-Remember to add a proper privilege to the `config.xml` as described in [the prerequisites](#prerequisites):
+Remember to add proper privileges to the `config.xml` as described in [the prerequisites](#prerequisites):

 ```javascript
 var modelFile = "documents/trained_model.ini";